Banging Toolbox

 The DeWalt D26960K is the best-corded heat gun because of its optimized combination of weight, temperature range and control, nozzle accessories, and of course performance.

-One of the key features that will make you want this heat gun is the solid construction of its already lengthy cord.
+One of the key attributes that will make you want this heat gun is the solid construction of its already lengthy cord.

-The long-reaching 10-foot cord allows you to reach far places and make some tight twists and turns.
+The long-reaching 10-foot cord lets you reach far places and make some tight twists and turns.
 Capable of generating up to 1,100°F, this is the ideal all-purpose choice.

 #1 Best Makita heat gun

 The Makita HG6530VK is the best corded Makita heat gun.
-Besides having the name, of course, this tool has some serious firepower behind it.
+Besides having the name, of course, this tool boasts some serious firepower behind it.

 Not only is this the only tool on the list to run on 2,000W of power, but also achieves the highest temperature output at 1,202°F!